Office of Student Life

 What to wear:

-• Each day, campers will have roughly 90 minutes of activity on the recreation fields or inside the Recreation and Physical Activity Center (RPAC) on campus.
-Ensure your camper has appropriate footwear and clothing for outdoor or indoor physical activites.
+• Each day, campers will have roughly 90 minutes of activity on the recreation fields or inside the Recreation and Physical Activity Center (RPAC).
+Ensure your camper has appropriate footwear and clothing for outdoor or indoor physical activities.

 • Campers may not wear costumes or offensive clothing.